 - 1. Be a California resident as defined by the California Student Aid Commission, and - 2.
 Not have a bachelor's or professional degree, and - 3.
-File a completed FAFSA and Cal Grant GPA Verification form by March 2nd (all students should try to meet the March 2nd deadline for the Entitlement and primary Competitive Grant consideration, but for California Community College students there is a second Competitive Grant filing deadline of September 2nd), and - 4.
+File a completed FAFSA or DreamAct application and Cal Grant GPA Verification form by March 2nd (all students should try to meet the March 2nd deadline for the Entitlement and primary Competitive Grant consideration, but for FAFSA California Community College students there is a second Competitive Grant filing deadline of September 2nd), DreamAct California Community College students hard deadline is March 2, and - 4.
 Have remaining financial need.

-2019-2020 Cal Grant Entitlement Awarding Process
+2020-2021 Cal Grant Entitlement Awarding Process